Understanding the onset of surface degradation in LiNiO2 cathodes: Methods

 The crystal structure of \ce{LiNiO2} consists of a cubic closed-packed (CCP) oxygen sublattice and a CCP cation sublattice in which the layers perpendicular to the $[001]$ direction (corresponding to the $[111]$ direction of the CCP sublattices) are occupied by alternating Li and Ni ions~\cite{cr104-2004-4271}.
 In the pristine layered structure, Ni and Li ions are in octahedral sites (six-fold coordinated by oxygen).
 At room temperature, the Ni sites in \ce{LiNiO2} exhibit a dynamic Jahn-Teller distortion~~\cite{cm32-2020-10096, prm4-2020-043601, cm30-2018-607}, and thus a fully optimized bulk structure model with distortion was used as the bulk reference in the present study.

-Based on previous experimental and computational studies, the polar $(001)$ and the non-polar $(104)$ surfaces are the most stable and account for most of the exposed surface of \ce{LiNiO2}, \ce{LiCoO2}, and NMC cathode particles~\cite{cm21-2009-3799, aami9-2017-33257, jmca7-2019-5463}.
+Based on previous experimental and computational studies, the polar $(001)$ and the non-polar $(104)$ surfaces are the most stable and account for most of the exposed surface of \ce{LiNiO2}, \ce{LiCoO2}, and NMC cathode particles~\cite{cm21-2009-3799, aami9-2017-33257, jmca7-2019-5463, jmc22-2012-12874}.
 Here, we therefore limit our analysis to these two \ce{LiNiO2} surface facets (\textbf{Figure~\ref{fig:slab-models}a}).
+Note that the (104) facet intersects with the Li planes in the structure and thus permits Li extraction and intercalation.
+The (001) facet is parallel to the cation layers, so that it is not directly relevant for intercalation but may still contribute to degradation modes.

-Our approach makes use of periodic density-functional theory (DFT) calculations (described below) and therefore requires structure models with periodic symmetry also in the direction perpendicular to the modeled surfaces.
+\enlargethispage{\baselineskip} Our approach makes use of periodic density-functional theory (DFT) calculations (described below) and therefore requires structure models with periodic symmetry also in the direction perpendicular to the modeled surfaces.
 Truncating the \ce{LiNiO2} structure in the $[001]$ direction creates a surface structure with net dipole moment that cannot be stable in isolation~\cite{jpcssp12-1979-4977}.
 However, in an electrochemical cell, the interaction with the environment, such as electrolyte molecules, may compensate surface dipoles, explaining why the unreconstructed $(001)$ facet is seen in experiments.
 Our calculations generally employed surface slab models with inversion symmetry to remove any non-zero dipole moments from polar $(001)$ surface slab models.
 All surface models were based on symmetric \ce{LiNiO2} slabs with 7~cation layers and a $2\times{}2$ surface unit cell.
 The width of the vacuum region in the slab models was set to around 15~\AA{} following previous work~\cite{aami9-2017-33257}.
 Li and Ni layers alternate in the $[001]$ direction, so that \ce{LiNiO2(001)} surface slab models can be either \ce{Li-O} or \ce{Ni-O} terminated.
 We refer to these as \emph{Li-terminated} and \emph{Ni-terminated} slab models in the following.
 Schematics of the base $(001)$ surface slab models are shown in \textbf{Figure~\ref{fig:slab-models}b--c}.

 The non-polar $(104)$ surface slab model can be treated as Tasker type~I surface~\cite{jpcssp12-1979-4977} because each layer contains the three species Li, Ni, and O in stoichiometric ratio and the surface does not exhibit a dipole moment.
 Only one termination can be obtained for the non-polar $(104)$ surface, since all layers are equivalent (\textbf{Figure~\ref{fig:slab-models}d}).